-A simple seated hip opener that gently stretches the hamstrings, pelvic floor muscles, groins, and gluteus maximus muscles.
-Baby Cradle Pose also helps to release tensions at the lower back and hips due to long hours of desk work.
+Baby cradle pose is a simple seated hip opener exercise that gently stretches the hamstrings, pelvic floor muscles, groins, and gluteus maximus muscles.
+Baby cradle is a great pose, helps you to release tensions at the lower back and hips due to long hours of desk work.
+This pose is appropriate for beginners, but those with limited flexibility may sit on a rolled blanket to keep the back from rounding and/or use a yoga block under the lower knee.

 - Begin sitting with your legs in Easy Pose (Sukhasana or cross legged).